Caida001/maze-visualization/README.md

 This application supports the following algorithms:

-**A* **: arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than other Algorithms
+**A Star**: arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than other Algorithms

 **Breath-first Search**: a great algorithm; guarantees the shortest path